goabstract/Awesome-Design-Tools/README.md

 Here are you can find tools that can help you to build, maintain and organize your own design system.
 Let's dive in:

-* [Symbol Design System](https://symboldesign.co/) — Design System for Sketch based on atomic elements.
 * [Brand.ai](https://brand.ai/) — automatically maintainable UI components style guide.
 * [Design System Manager](https://www.invisionapp.com/design-system-manager/) – Invision's design system manager.
 * [Frontify](https://frontify.com/) — create graphical guidelines, patterns libraries, design systems.
 * [Lingo](https://www.lingoapp.com/) — create a shared asset library with your entire team. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
 * [Lucid](https://lucid.style/) — tool for creating, managing and sharing a design system.
 From a simple component library through to detailed descriptions of your styles.
+* [Symbol Design System](https://symboldesign.co/) — design System for Sketch based on atomic elements.
 * [Zeroheight](https://www.zeroheight.com/) — styleguides created by designers, extended by developers, and editable by everyone.

 We can also add to this in Sketch, Figma and Framer X ([Framer X Team Store](https://www.framer.com/design-systems/)).